Swedish krona: History

 In 1971 the 2-kronor coin ceased production.
 In 1972 the sizes of the 5-öre and 5-kronor coins were reduced.

 In 1991, aluminium-brass ("Nordic gold") 10-kronor coins were introduced; previous 10-kronor coins are not legal tender.
 In the same year bronze-coloured 50-öre coins were introduced.

 On 18 December 2008, the Riksbank announced a proposal to phase out the 50-öre, the final öre coin, by 2010.
 The öre would still remain a subdivision unit for electronic payments.
-The reason could include low purchasing power, higher production and distribution cost than the value and the coins cannot be used in most parking machines and vending machines.
-On 25 March 2009, the Riksdag formally decided to enact the law to repeal 50-öre coins as legal tender.
+The reasons may have included low purchasing power, higher production and distribution cost than the value and the coins cannot be used in most parking machines and vending machines.
+On 25 March 2009, the Riksdag formally decided to enact the law to abolish 50-öre coins as legal tender.
 Under that law, the final date payments could be made with 50-öre coins was 30 September 2010.
 Remaining 50-öre coins could be exchanged at banks until the end of March 2011.